tchapman114/PortfolioBashScript/README.md

 # Portfolio Bash Script
 This was a fun portfolio Bash Script assignment I did for my internship!
-The purpose of the project was to practice my bash scripting skills and become more familiar with Linux Bash Commands.
+The purpose of this project was to practice my bash scripting skills and become more familiar with Linux Bash commands.
 It demostrates the usage of bash scripting varibles, conditional statements, and loops.

 # To run bash script:
 1. Download file in wanted directory